icnu/neural/README.md

 - **Internet Identity:** For authentication
 - **EVM / SOL RPC Canister:** For transaction execution

-### Technical Workflow

-- User clicks the "Login" button on Discord.
-- The interaction is received by `Proxy Agent`, which send a ephemeral response with a unique login link.
-- The link takes the user to a login page through the `Frontend` canister.
-- User logins through Internet Identity.
-- Private Key of the ephemeral II principal and delegation information, gets encrypted and stored in the `Registry` canister
-- Whenever user tries to interact with proposals, `Proxy Agent` undergoes handshake for TEE verification with `Registry` canister.
-- It then gets the corresponding II data and carries the interaction on behalf of the user.

-## Security

-The ephemeral Internet Identity principal, it's private keys and the delegation data are all encrypted and stored in the Registry Canister using VetKeys on ICP.
-The `Registry Canister` grants access to the keys, only to the `Proxy Agent` by verifying the Nitro TEE Attestations, and matching the running image hash to the last release.
-This ensures the sensitive data is not exposed in any way.

 ## Deployed Canisters
 - Frontend Canister: [bv6mc-zqaaa-aaaam-aenqa-cai](https://dashboard.internetcomputer.org/canister/bv6mc-zqaaa-aaaam-aenqa-cai)